 Germany took notice of how valuable the sugar beet was.
 It became a primary crop for the nation.
 Farmers in different states including Saxony devoted more resources to sugar beets.

 The investment in sugar beets proved immensely beneficial to Germany.
 Even to this day, the aforementioned crop remains vital to global sugar production.

-Germany’s economy benefited immensely from their adoption of new primary crops.
+Germany’s economy benefited immensely from its adoption of new primary crops.
 That alone doesn’t explain why their agricultural sector was able to contribute so much to the expansion of their economy.

 How did Germany become an industrial giant in the late 1800s?
-Their willingness to take an innovative approach to growing their crops definitely played a factor.
+Their willingness to take an innovative approach to grow their crops definitely played a factor.